 Quick Start Guide#

 Get up and running with the Lenovo.Client.Update module in just a few minutes.
+The typical workflow takes 5–10 minutes depending on network speed and the number of available updates.

-1. Import the Module#
+1. Install and Import the Module#

 2. Check Available Updates#